 On the other hand, switching to a more environmentally friendly fashion business can also have a hugely good influence on people and the environment.

 What Are the Benefits of Sustainable Fashion?

-But what exactly would a shift to sustainable fashion mean?
+But what would a switch to sustainable fashion actually entail?